typelevel/cats-effect/README.md

 libraryDependencies += "org.typelevel" %% "cats-effect" % "3.3.3"
 ```

 The above represents the core, stable dependency which brings in the entirety of Cats Effect.
 This is *most likely* what you want.
-All current Cats Effect releases are published for Scala 2.12, 2.13, 3.0, and ScalaJS 1.7.
+All current Cats Effect releases are published for Scala 2.12, 2.13, 3.0, and Scala.js 1.7.

 Or, if you prefer a less bare-bones starting point, you can try [the Giter8 template](https://github.com/typelevel/ce3.g8):